Slenderman00/nav/python/nav/modules/example/README.md

-# Example plugin
+# Example Module
-This is an Example plugin for NAV
+This is an Example module for NAV

 Feel free to modify it as you wish